thepieterdc/publishing-lod-streams/paper/content/semanticweb.md

 Unicode is a system that is used to encode characters.
 Similar to ASCII, Unicode was established to aid developers in the creation of applications.
 However, the advantage of Unicode is that it solves the problems that exist in previous encoding schemes, such as the inability to encode all characters.
 This problem in particular is tackled by assigning a unique identifier to each character on every platform, for every program and in every language [](cite:cites unicode).

-Unicode is at the base of the Semantic Web Stack because the Semantic Web must be able to pass on documents, which must be interpretable.
+Unicode is at the base of the Semantic Web Stack, because the Semantic Web must be able to pass on documents, which must be interpretable.

 #### Uniform Resource Identifier (URI)